 Since 1999, Bark has pushed back on proposals to clearcut native forest, build roads through sensitive watersheds and over hiking trails, and sell off the exceptional wildlife habitat of burned forest to private logging companies.
 While we have been successful in saving thousands of acres, the Plan that directs the Forest Service’s actions remains focused on commercial timber extraction and each new project seems more destructive than the last.

 When the Forest Plan was written in 1990, it did not address forest management in the context of an increasingly warmer and unstable climate.
-27 years later, climate change has become an urgent factor that the Plan must be updated to reflect.
+Most importantly, Mt.
+Hood National Forest’s Management Plan does not adequately protect water rich forest ecosystems facing climate change.
+30 years later, climate change has become an urgent factor that the Plan must be updated to reflect.
 While we do not know exactly what the future brings, the science of understanding and predicting climate change has improved rapidly over the past decade, and there is sufficient information upon which to amend the Plan to make the forest more resilient to the upcoming changes.

 Much has changed in the region over the past 30 years: population is growing, climate is changing, recreation is on the increase, iconic species are threatened with extinction, and federal agency budgets have been slashed.
 With a changing climate, Mt.
 Hood’s forests, waters and wildlife will need to withstand dryer, longer summers, extreme winter rain and snow events, more frequent landslides, higher temperatures and turbidity in streams, and unpredictable water availability.
 Communities surrounding the forest need to act now to ensure protections for the incredible forest ecosystem on which we all rely.